Rent a Sailboat in Croatia

 What is the price of a sailboat rental in Croatia?

-Renting a sailboat in Croatia costs from 225 dollars per day in high season and from 916 dollars for a week.
+Sailboat rents in Croatia vary in price according to the features of the boat, if it is high or low season and more.
+Renting a sailboat in Croatia in high season costs from 225 dollars per day and from 916 dollars for a week.
 If you want to rent a sailboat in Croatia with a skipper, you will have to add approximately 156 dollars per day to your budget.

 In which ports can I find a sailboat in Croatia?